elstondsouza/Elstons-blog/content/contact.md

 ---

-## You can get in touch with me by the following ways,
+## You can get in touch with me in many ways:

 Email : elstonndsouza@gmail.com